 - Use a wide-tooth comb or your fingers to detangle.

-- Work in small sections to avoid tangling.
+- Work in small sections for easier detangling and to avoid tangling.

-- Always detangle on damp or wet hair with a conditioner that has good slip, like the Aussie Moist Conditioner.
+- Always detangle on damp or wet hair with a conditioner or detangler that has good slip, like the Creme of Nature, Knot Away Leave in Detangler

 Pro Tip: